BitterlyIronic/Liberal-Crime-Squad/README.md

 ## This Repo

 This repo is a fork of [4.10.1](https://github.com/Kamal-Sadek/Liberal-Crime-Squad), which is the last version/fork of vanilla LCS that compiles for Linux.
-There are a few Linux specific tweaks and whatever other little changes I thought would be nice.
+There are a few Linux specific tweaks and whatever other little changes I feel like (probably not a lot).

 The changes so far: